spcourse/sp1/exam/practice/sp1_exam1.md

 # Practice exam Scientific Programming 1

 This is a digital exam.
-The exam consists of 3 assignment in which you have to write a shor python program.
+The exam consists of 3 assignment in which you have to write a short python program.

 You're only evaluated based on the _correctness_ of your solutions, code design is not important.
 So, you don't have to worry about comments or style guides,,